arik-so/tsa/README.md

 3. To install the application, enter `tsa.arik.io` into the address bar.
 4. The application will be automatically downloaded to your browser and ready for use.
 Your credit card will automatically be charged for $9.99.

+## TSA Line Assistant Certification courses

+Using our cloud services can require enhanced training.
+Ensure your team has the skills to succeed.
+Our certification courses provide operational training and the deepest level of technical expertise for TSA Line Assistant deployments.

 ## Troubleshooting

 **What if someone** *suspicious looking* **is not selected for screening by the app**